aklin/crystal-robin/README.md

 The best place to start examining the code is [`App.js`][c-app], which sets up the Context and routing, followed by [`router.js`][c-router]

-## Operational Walkthrough
+## Fetching API data

-The first thing the App does is to fetch data from the API.
-Since the [`Dashboard`][c-dash] component is on the default route, the task of loading the data falls to one of its children, [`CoffeeView`][c-coffeeview].
+The [`CoffeeView`][c-coffeeview] component gives us a tabbed view of our coffee types.
+As it sits on the default route, it is also responsible for fetching data from the API,

 If a user goes to the `/admin/cart` route instead, their Coffee store will not be populated.
 This has no adverse effects in our case, because the presence of the coffee store does not impact